Frequently Asked Questions

 We're with you at every step

 Everyone’s mind is unique.
-Many of us are neurodiverse.
-And while the neurological differences that make us individuals can bring challenges, we believe that with understanding, empathy and expert support, everyone can thrive.
+Many of us are neurodivergent.
+While the neurological differences that make us individuals can bring challenges, we believe that with understanding, empathy and expert support, everyone can thrive.
+That's why we're here to support you every step of the way through your neurodevelopmental assessment.